What Is a Broker?

 If you’re new to investing, you might be wondering, what does a broker do?
-And do I really need one?
+And do you really need one?

 Read on to understand how to define broker so you can choose the best broker for your investments.